decidim/decidim/decidim-design/README.md

 # decidim-design

-The DESIGN module implements the design guide for Decidim, a guide that includes all information related with the new design of the platform.
+The Design module implements the design guide for Decidim, a guide that includes all information related with the design of the platform.

 ## Usage